qin-guan/study-harder/docs/np/ict/matt/3-basic-static-analysis.md

 !!! tip

-    *BinText* can also be used to view strings in malware
+    *BinText* can also be used to view strings in malware.
+Types of strings to look out for are ACII (1 byte per character) and Unicode (2 byte per character).

 ## Portable Executable (PE)